-Agreement mado November 27, 2002, between the City of Pontláe, # Michigan home rule city ("City"), the Charter Township of Bloomfield ("Township"), and Harbor Telegraph-2103 L.L.C., Bloomfield Acres Acquisition Company L.L.C., Harbor Telegraph-1881 L.L.C., Harbor Telegraph-1899 L.L.C. and Harbor Vogue Plaza L.L.G. (herein collectively" Harbor").
+Agreement made November 27, 2002, between the City of Pontiac, a Michigan home rule city ("City"), the Charter Township of Bloomfield ("Township"), and Harbor Telegraph-2103 L.L.C., Bloomfield Acres Acquisition Company L.L.C., Harbor Telegraph-1881 L.L.C., Harbor Telegraph-1899 L.L.C. and Harbor Vogue Plaza L.L.C. (herein collectively "Harbor").

-Recliations:
+Recitations:

-Harbor owns land described on Bxhlbit A hareto (the "Land").
+Harbor owns land described on Exhibit A hereto (the "Land").
 Harbor represents that there are no other individuals, legal entities or lending institutions which have an interest in the Land and whose consent is required for the entry of this Development Agreement.

-2. The Land is the subject of an agreement between the City and the Township made pursuant to 1984 PA 425 (the "Act 425 Agreement"), attached as Exhibit B herein.
+2. The Land is the subject of an agreement between the City and the Township made pursuant to 1984 PA 425 (the "Act 425 Agreement"), attached as Exhibit B hereto.

-The Land is a subject of several suits pending in Oakland County Circuit Court and the Michigan Supreme Court listed on Exhibit Chereto (the "Lifigation").
+3. The Land is a subject of several suits pending in Oakland County Circuit Court and the Michigan Supreme Court listed on Exhibit Chereto (the "Litigation").

-4. Development and use of the Land is subject to the Town Center District Zoning Ordinance adapted by the City, except where this Agreement provides otherwise, (the "Zoning" Ordinance"), which is attached hereto as Exhibit D and shall not be amended during the term of the Act 425 Agreement, except by mutual agreement of the City and the Township.

-S. The Act 423 Agreement and This Agreement are part of a selflement of the Litigation, and their purpose is to implement such settlement.
+4. Development and use of the Land is subject to the Town Center District Zoning Ordinance adopted by the City, except where this Agreement provides otherwise, (the "Zoning" Ordinance"), which is attached hereto as Exhibit D and shall not be amended during the term of the Act 425 Agreement, except by mutual agreement of the City and the Township.
+5. The Act 425 Agreement and this Agreement are part of a settlement of the Litigation, and their purpose is to implement such settlement.

-6. Notwithstanding the provisions of the Zaning Ordinance the patties have agreed that the development and use of the Land will be governed by the provisions of this Agreement.
-Any conflict between the terms of the Zöning Ordinance and this Agreement will be resolved it favor of the terms of this Agreement.
+6. Notwithstanding the provisions of the Zoning Ordinance the parties have agreed that the development and use of the Land will be governed by the provisions of this Agreement.
+Any conflict between the terms of the Zoning Ordinance and this Agreement will be resolved in favor of the terms of this Agreement.